 Perfect data is unlikely, but there are some fundamentals you must still measure

-All of this means that, in practice, perfect data quality is a nigh on impossible aim.
-The data you collect from various sources will be unstructured, and cleaning it costs.
+All of this means that, in practice, perfect data quality is an aim that's nigh on impossible.
+The data you collect from various sources will be unstructured and cleaning it costs.
 However, that doesn't mean you shouldn't value the quality of the data you hold.
 While it won't be perfect, you want to ensure it's as clean as possible, so that it remains useful.